 With this new design, it is so much easier to have an overview of one's menstruation cycle and fertility.

-- I always loved the name “Natural Cycles”.
-Finally, it has a design that reflected the name and also the cyclic nature of the female body.
-It also helps the user to have a feeling how far they have come in a cycle and how far away they are from their next period.
+A circular view gives users a lovely UX while underpinning the branding.
+I always loved the name “Natural Cycles” but found it a shame that it was not reflected more in the design.
+By making the main view this way, it matches the cyclic nature of the female body and it also reinforces the brand.
+Besides, it helps the user to have a feeling of how far they have come in a cycle and how far away they are from their next period.
 Three elements all aligned perfectly: meaning, function and form.

-- A little gamification: for every day the user inputs temperature, this grey line becomes longer.
+A little gamification that increases data input: for every day the user inputs temperature, this grey line becomes longer.
 But when they don’t input data, then it will be a gap.
 Somehow people just love to have a streak (Snapchat has succeeded with using the same psychological strategy), hence they will remember inputting data to win.

 3: DESIGN FOR EMOTION

-I suppose only females who use this app every day for real can feel this in their hearts – when it is a red day, the screaming red colour makes me feel like there is something wrong with me ;( A red day means I am fertile, and that is not a bad day.
+I suppose only the women who are actual users can feel this in their hearts — when it is a red day, the screaming red colour makes us feel like there is something wrong with our bodies (a red day means we are fertile, and that is not a “bad” day).

 Of course, if the app is used for contraception, the red days do mean that one has to be careful not to get pregnant.
 So to make it look like a warning sign is the right UX choice.
 But can we somehow achieve this goal without making the user feel bad?